Would you like to hear about a great little Vietnamese place in Notting Hill?

 It helps the plants there to er, photosynthesise.

-NOTE: Mam is now open, and you can find out more on their website HERE.
+NOTE: Mam is dinner Tuesday-Friday; and for lunch and dinner Saturday-Sunday.
+You can find out more on their website HERE.

 Mam | 16 All Saints Road, W11 1HH